Adroiti/docs-for-code-review-tools/RuboCop/Lint-AssignmentInCondition.md

-Pattern: Lint/AssignmentInCondition
+Pattern: Assignment in condition

 Issue: -

 ## Description

-This cop checks for assignments in the conditions of if/while/until.
+This cop checks for assignments in the conditions of `if`/`while`/`until`.

 ### Example